brycie-boy/The_Cosmos/proliferate.md

 _verb_

-1. a. to increase in number
+1. to increase in number

-	b. to grow by rapid production
+2. to grow by rapid production

 ___
 ##### Similar